train

 Introduction/Basics

-Begin with an introduction to the history and cultural background of sumo, including its rituals, etiquette, and the role it plays in Japanese tradition.
+Begin your sumo experience in Tokyo with an introduction to the history and cultural significance of sumo.
+Learn about its time-honored rituals, etiquette, and the important role this traditional sport continues to play in Japanese culture.

 Mid